 Eating and shopping your way around the Gold Coast’s best restaurants and boutiques can be thirsty work.

-Luckily, our glorious surf city is also blessed with a bevvie of fab bars in which to whet your whistle.
+Luckily, our glorious surf city is also blessed with a bunch of fab bars to service you.
 While the definition between watering hole and restaurant gets a little blurry these days, we’ve compiled a bucket list of the best bars on the Gold Coast where you should have sunk a few drinks if you call yourself a local.
 Just visiting?
-Make this your hit list!
+Make this your hit list.

 North | Surfers Paradise & Beyond

 Mr P.P.’s Deli & Rooftop | Southport

 One of the best bars on the Gold Coast if you’re floating around the northern end is Mr P.P.’s Deli & Rooftop.
 Downstairs, hidden behind the guise of a deli, Mr P.P.’s cosy wine bar is perfect for knock-off drinks or a sociable Saturday night.
 You can come and hang with the CBD office workers for sunset drinkies on the rooftop and you'll likely walk away with a handful of new friends.

 Last Night On Earth | Southport